loftware/concatenated-collection/README.md

-# concatenated-collection
+# LoftDataStructures_ConcatenatedCollection

-A Collection type that allows for generic combination of the elements of two other Collection types.
+A `Collection` that allows for generic combination of the elements of two other `Collection`s.